-Staying on top of where you are in your cycle helps you figure out what part of your cycle will come next — making it easier to prepare for your period, time sex or insemination if you’re trying to conceive, or understand how health conditions or lifestyle factors might be impacting your reproductive health.
-So… how do you stay on top of your cycle?
+Staying on top of where you are in menstrual cycle phases helps you figure out what’s coming next — making it easier to prepare for your period, time sex or insemination if you’re trying to conceive, or understand how health conditions or lifestyle factors might be impacting your reproductive health.
+So, how can you stay on top of your cycle?
 Keep reading:

 - Tracking apps: Typically, apps count the number of days between the last day you reported being on your period and the first day you report being on your next.
 Using that info, they can make a prediction of how long your cycle is and when your next period will come.
 Apps that track your LH levels (like the Modern Fertility App!) take the predictions to the next level by grounding them in your *actual* hormone levels.